dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 --- abstract

-Client software often desires resources or identity claims that are managed independent of the client.
-This protocol allows a user and/or resource owner to delegate resource authorization and/or release of identity claims to an authorization server.
-Client software can then request access to resources and/or identity claims by calling the authorization server.
-The authorization server acquires consent and authorization from the user and/or resource owner if required, and then returns the authorization and identity claims that were approved.
+Client software often desires resources or identity claims that are independent of the client.
+This protocol allows a user and/or resource owner to delegate resource authorization and/or release of identity claims to a server.
+Client software can then request access to resources and/or identity claims by calling the server.
+The server acquires consent and authorization from the user and/or resource owner if required, and then returns to the client software the authorization and identity claims that were approved.
 This protocol can be extended to support alternative authorizations, claims, interactions, and client authentication mechanisms.

 --- middle

 # Introduction

-This protocol supports the widely deployed use cases supported by OAuth 2.0 {{RFC6749}} & {{RFC6750}}, and OpenID Connect {{OIDC}}, an extension of OAuth 2.0, as well as other extensions, and other use cases that are not supported, such Grant Requesting multiple authorizations in one request.
+This protocol supports the widely deployed use cases supported by OAuth 2.0 {{RFC6749}} & {{RFC6750}}, and OpenID Connect {{OIDC}}, an extension of OAuth 2.0, as well as other extensions, and other use cases that are not supported, such as acquiring multiple access tokens at the same time, and updating the request during user interaction.
 This protocol also addresses many of the security issues in OAuth 2.0 by having parameters securely sent directly between parties, rather than via a browser redirection.

 The technology landscape has changed since OAuth 2.0 was initially drafted.
 More interactions happen on mobile devices than PCs.
 Modern browsers now directly support asymetric cryptographic functions.
 Standards have emerged for signing and encrypting tokens with rich payloads (JOSE) that are widely deployed.